Nicole Dennis-Benn: Awards and writing recognitions

 In 2016, Dennis-Benn published her much acclaimed debut novel, Here Comes the Sun, with W.W.
 Norton/Liveright, becoming a writer to watch according to Publishers Weekly.
-She followed the success of her debut novel with a highly-acclaimed bestseller, PATSY, which became a Read with Jenna Today Show Book-club pick.
+She followed the success of her debut novel with the highly-acclaimed PATSY, which became a Read with Jenna Today Show Book-club pick.
 Nicole Dennis-Benn is a two time Lambda Literary Award winner for her novels, Here Comes the Sun and PATSY.
 Dennis-Benn is a recipient of the National Foundation for the Arts Grant.
 She was also a finalist for the National Book Critics Circle John Leonard Award, the New York Public Library Young Lions Award, the Center for Fiction's First Novel Prize; long-listed for the Pen/Faulkner Award in Fiction and short-listed for the Aspen Words Literary Prize.
 Her novels have appeared on several must-read and best-of-book lists.

 She has written for Vogue, The New York Times, ELLE Magazine, Catapult, Red Rock Review, Kweli Literary Journal, Ebony, and the Feminist Wire.